Machine Learning Who to Nudge: Causal vs Predictive Targeting in a Field Experiment on Student Financial Aid Renewal: Estimating Treatment-Effect Heterogeneity

 Our resulting estimates of treatment effects are noisy, and the heterogeneity across groups is moderate. \autoref{fig:quartiles} plots unbiased estimates of the group-wise average treatment effect across quartiles of estimated treatment effects for the 2017 (top) and 2018 (bottom) cohort, differentiating between covariates available before the beginning of the semester (left) and those only available later, but still before the interventions (right).
 Both graphs document that treatment effects $\tau(x)$ vary across the distribution, although the forest-based estimates $\hat{\tau}(x)$ differ from unbiased estimates and even produce non-monotonic rankings in one instance.
 Across both years and irrespective of the set of covariates, we find statistically significant heterogeneity in treatment effects.
 For 2017, the average treatment effect in the two bottom quartiles (early covariates) or in the bottom quartile (late covariates) is significantly below that of the remaining sample, with a difference of around five percentage points separating the respective group averages.
 For 2018, the average outcome in the bottom quartile is around 7 percentage points lower than the average among the rest.
 Effects for the set of covariates available earlier are not considerably noisier.
 The differences across quartile AIPW estimates are reported in \autoref{tbl:quartiles} in the appendix along with standard error estimates.

 We next inspect which variables drive treatment effect heterogeneity.
 To do so, we report a simple variable-importance measure based on the causal forest used for estimating heterogeneous treatment effects.
-This variable importance measures counts how often each variable is used in a split within the causal forest, and is thus a way of assessing the contribution of a variable to estimating heterogeneous treatment effects.
+This variable-importance measure counts how often each variable is used in a split within the causal forest, with higher weight given to splits higher up in each tree.
+It is thus a way of assessing the contribution of a variable to estimating heterogeneous treatment effects.
 The top variables identified in this way across both years and early and late data include age, GPA, and how many credits a student attempted and actually earned.
 While suggestive of drivers of heterogeneity, this measure tells us neither the direction nor the degree to which treatment effects are affected.

-It may also understate the importance of variables with only a few levels.
+Measuring the importance of a variable in terms of the number of times it is used for splitting may understate the importance of variables with only a few levels.
 Some binary variables, for example, may have a large impact on treatment effects, but some partitions may split on them only once.

-One potential driver of heterogeneity is whether students continue to be enrolled.
+We, therefore, also inspect which \emph{binary} variables the causal forest splits consistently on.
+Through this analysis, we identify enrollment as another potential driver of heterogeneity.
 There is no enrollment restriction on who can apply for FAFSA, and students could unenroll in a given year yet remain eligible to apply for FAFSA for the subsequent academic year.
 However, students who drop out midyear may not only be harder for administrators to track but they may also be less likely to re-enroll for the subsequent academic year.
 For the randomized experiment, unenrolled students were still eligible for behavioral nudges.
-Using the later set of covariates that become available during the semester, we can identify students that were enrolled at the start of the academic year, yet dropped out by the time of the behavioral nudge treatment.
+Using the later set of covariates that become available during the semester, we can identify students who were enrolled at the start of the academic year yet dropped out by the time of the behavioral nudge treatment.